-Following the completion of the Input and Comment stages, there is further opportunity for debate and discussion of issues through the NFPA Technical Meeting (Tech Session) that takes place at the NFPA Conference & Expo® each June.
+Following completion of the Public Input and Public Comment stages, there is further opportunity for debate and discussion of issues through the NFPA Technical Meeting that takes place at the NFPA Conference & Expo® each June.

-The specific rules for the types of amending motions that can be made and who can make them are set forth in NFPA’s rules, which should always be consulted by those wishing to bring an issue before the membership at an NFPA Technical Meeting.
+The detailed rules regarding amending motions that can be made and who can make them are set forth in NFPA’s Regulations and NFPA Technical Meeting Convention Rules.
+Please consult and be familiar with these if you wish to bring an issue before the membership at an NFPA Technical Meeting.

-What Amending Motions are Allowed.
-The motions allowed by NFPA rules provide the opportunity to propose amendments to the text of a proposed Standard based on published Second Revisions, Public Comments, and Committee Comments.
-Allowable motions include motions to accept Public and Committee Comments in whole or in part, to reject a Second Revision (change accepted by the Committee) in whole or part and can include the related portions of First Revisions.
-In addition, under certain specified instances, motions can be made to return an entire NFPA Standard to the Committee.
-This means the Standard will not be issued at this time and will be returned to the Committee to continue its work.
+Which Amending Motions are Certified?
+The motions allowed by NFPA rules are those that propose amendments to the text of a Standard based on published Second Revisions, Public Comments, and Committee Comments.
+Allowable motions include motions to accept Public Comments in whole or part; motions to accept Committee Comments in whole or in part, to reject a Second Revision (change accepted by the Committee) in whole or part and can include the related portions of First Revisions.
+In addition, under certain specified instances, motions can be made to return an entire NFPA Standard to the Committee, if successful, Standard will not be issued and will be returned to the Committee to continue its work.

 Action on Motions at the NFPA Technical Meeting.
-In order to actually make a Certified Amending Motion at the NFPA Technical Meeting, the maker of the motion or his or her designated representative must sign in at least one hour before the Technical Meeting begins.
-In this way a final list of motions can be set in advance of the Technical Meeting.
-The presiding officer in charge of the Technical Meeting opens the floor to motions on the Standard from the final list of Certified Amending Motions as sequenced by the Motions Committee followed by any permissible Follow-Up Motions.
+In order to make a Certified Amending Motion at the NFPA Technical Meeting, the maker of the motion or his or her designated representative must sign in before the Technical Meeting begins.
+The presiding officer for the Technical Meeting opens the floor to motions on the Standard from the list of Certified Amending Motions as sequenced by the Motions Committee.
 Debate and voting on each motion proceeds in accordance with NFPA rules.
-NFPA membership is not required in order to make or speak to a motion, but voting is limited to NFPA members who have joined at least 180 days prior to the session and have registered for the Technical Meeting.
-At the close of debate on each motion, voting takes place, and the motion requires a majority vote to carry.
-In order to amend a Technical Committee Report, successful amending motions must be confirmed by the responsible Technical Committee or Panel, which conducts a written ballot on all successful amending motions following the meeting and prior to the Standard being forwarded to the Standards Council for issuance.
+The NFPA membership is not required to make or speak to a motion.
+Voting is limited on motions made to NFPA members who joined at least 180 days prior to the session and are registered for the Technical Meeting.
+At the close of debate on each motion, voting takes place and the motion requires a simple majority vote to carry.
+Successful amending motions must then be confirmed by the responsible Technical Committee by ballot.